 David joined the Board of Bernard Matthews in 1980 and became Group Managing Director in 1987.
 Recently retiring as Executive Chairman.
 Joining the Trust in 2010, David has always been keen to help as much as he can in enabling young people to sail on board Excelsior due to the profound impact it can have their lives.

 Nick Schiller – Vice Chairman

-Nick is Managing Director of Archant Print in Norwich (which prints, amongst many other things, the Eastern Daily Press).
-Prior to that he has held a number of Director roles in manufacturing and design engineering, purchasing, logistics and business development, principally in the car and light commercial vehicles industry.
+Nick has held a number of Director roles in manufacturing, design, procurement, logistics and business development, in the media, car and light commercial vehicles industries.

 He has been sailing since he was 7 years old, mostly off North Norfolk.
-Nick has a wife and two children.
+Nick has two daughter and lives in Norwich.

 Andrew is HR Director at Bernard Matthews and has a strong interest in the development of young people.
 This is what particularly excites him about Excelsior and the fantastic opportunity it gives youngsters not just to sail but the lifelong skills such as leadership and teamwork which are so essential in the workplace.
 Andrew is also a keen, but not terribly good, tennis player and is Chairman of Acle Tennis Club.
 Andrew is also a Director of the Norfolk Chamber of Commerce.